vadzimk/bas/README.md

 ## Overview

-This app automates headless browser to search for jobs on Indeed/Linkedin/Builtin job-boards and presents results in a tabular form such that you can see all info about companies and openings at a glance.
+This app automates a headless browser to search for jobs on Indeed/Linkedin/Builtin job boards and presents results in a tabular form such that you can see all info about companies and job posts at a glance.
 It runs **in Docker locally** only and all data are saved to your database locally.
 You can
  - create crawling tasks for Indeed, Linkedin, Builtin job boards
- - remove unfit listings from results view
+ - view and remove unfit job posts from results view
- - save notes about listings and companies
+ - save notes about job posts and companies
- - automatically mute certain companies
+ - mute certain companies and remove all their posts from view
+ - view and unmute muted companies
- - mark listings as 'plan apply' or 'applied'
+ - save job posts for later by marking them as 'plan apply' or 'applied'